Meet Alastor

 The Rose-breasted Cockatoo, also known as the Galah (Eolophus roseicapilla), is a beautiful bird native to Australia and lives in the mainland, including forests, grasslands, and urban areas.
 Known for their social nature, Galahs often form large, noisy flocks of 500-1,000.
 They are wonderful fliers and can reach speeds up to 40 mph.
 As far as their wild population goes, they are of least concern; population increasing.

 Artemis aka "Artie" has had it rough so far in her very short life.
 While she was still hand feeding she fell ill to a gram-positive illness that was pretty hard to shake.
 While she is healed from the bacterial infection it has permanently hindered her stamina and overall health, which is why she will be staying here at the store where she can be regularly monitored and vet checked as needed.
-She is a wonderful example of how loud Sun Conures can be.
-Her best friend is Orion, our Blue-headed Pionus.
+She is a wonderful example of how beautiful and sweet Sun Conures can be, followed by exemplifying how loud they can be, too.
+Her best friend is Orion, our Blue-headed Pionus, who grew up side by side with her.

 About Sun Conures